Close Banner

 The Best Spots to Watch Fireworks at Magic Kingdom

-Most showtimes in fall and winter are closer to 8 p.m. since it gets dark so early.
+Most showtimes in fall and winter are closer to 8 p.m. since it gets dark early.
 For spring and summer, the fireworks are typically around 9 p.m.
 Always double-check the schedule on the day of your visit.
 For a prime central view, you'll want to arrive at least 60 to 90 minutes ahead of time.
 On typical days, you can be on the edges of the hub if you arrive about 45 minutes to an hour before the show begins.
 However, if you arrive too close to showtime, you are often directed away from the hub by cast members and channeled further down Main Street.

 Guide to Magic Kingdom Fireworks — Happily Ever After

 Before the show starts, cast members will carve out space for foot traffic by using tape on the sidewalks.
 You'll need to make sure you're within the viewing area and not standing in the designated taped-off walkways, or else you will be asked to move.
 If you're not a fan of large crowds, we'd suggest arriving extra early so you can find a spot directly in front of a planter or some kind of barrier, so you don't have people on all sides of you.
-Cast members will instruct people to fill in all available space, so if that's not something you're comfortable with just yet, you may want to consider an alternative viewing spot, which we've detailed below.
+Cast members will instruct people to fill in all available space, so if that's not something you're comfortable with, you may want to consider an alternative viewing spot, which we've detailed below.

 Unconventional Spots to Watch Magic Kingdom Fireworks